 - Count seedlings growing in seed rows, dig to find non-germinated or non-emerged seeds and return frequently to assess density and emergence.

 Plant counts help quantify the success of canola stand establishment in a given field.
 Multiple counts averaged across a field will give an average plant density for that field, which can then be compared to target plant density and The average number (percentage) of seedlings that have grown out of the number of seeds planted this spring..
 Understanding each field’s plant density and The average number (percentage) of seedlings that have grown out of the number of seeds planted this spring. will help with management decisions in that field, that season, and will identify areas for improvements for future seasons.
+Enter the plant counts from your canola field in Canola Counts, the crowd-sourced survey.

 To take plant counts with a hoop (watch video above):